 1. Belvedere House and Gardens

 The majestic house and gardens are nested ten minutes outside of Mullingar and the estate hugs the shoreline of the beautiful Lough Ennell.
-Like any of Ireland’s many country houses, Belvedere has a rich and colourful history etched into its walls.
+Like many of Ireland’s country houses, Belvedere House has a rich and colourful history etched into its walls.
 It was built in 1740 for Robert Rochfort, whose actions would garner him the notorious title of “The Wicked Earl”.

 Address: Belvidere, Mullingar, Co.
 Westmeath, N91 EF80, Ireland